Do I need income protection insurance?

 There are other definitions, which some insurers may use, but these might come with extra conditions.
 For example, a ‘suited occupation’ definition means you’ll only receive a payout if you're unable to work in any role you may be suitable for based on your skills, qualifications and experience.
 Or you may only be covered if you can’t do certain things, such as climbing the stairs without help.

-Income protection insurance policies have no cash-in value, and if you stop paying your premiums, your cover stops, and you get nothing back.
+Just a reminder, income protection insurance policies have no cash-in value at any time, and if you stop paying your premiums, your cover stops, and you get nothing back.